siraat-ai/google-data-engineer-certification/career-reflection-the-eagle-and-the-wind.md

 > It is training me for altitude.**

 Spain was a chapter of grounding.
-Sweden is a chapter of elevation.
+Frankfurt is a chapter of elevation.

 ---